kata198/shmfile/README.md

 owner ( from owner.c )  is an example that creates a stream ( as FSHM\_OWNER ), writes some data to it, and leaves it open for a period of time.

 guest ( from guest.c )  is an example that connects to an existing stream ( as FSHM\_GUEST ), reads data from it, and prints it to stdout.

+These examples use a struct which is given initial values by "owner", and is updated each time "guest" is run.

+The examples show both buffered I/O (fwrite and fflush), as well as unbuffered I/O (read and write).